Internment of Japanese Canadians: Fishing boats

+Royal Canadian Navy sailors aboard the confiscated fishing vessels of Japanese Canadians on the Fraser River.

 Fishing vessels were among the first forms of property taken from Japanese Canadians.
 On December 8, 1941, Japanese Canadian fishers were required to surrender over 1,300 vessels to authorities.
 On January 13, 1942, order in council PC 288 created the Fishing Vessel Disposal Committee.
 Chaired by Judge Sidney Smith, it was instructed to enable Japanese Canadian boat owners to "freely negotiate for charters, leases, or sales" of their vessels.
 Instead, the committee forced the sale of the fishing vessels, a decision that government lawyers later admitted exceeded the committee's terms of reference and therefore was illegal.

 Although officials claimed these measures were required due to war, fishing for salmon was a hotly contested issue between the white Canadians and Japanese Canadians.
 In 1919, Japanese Canadians received four thousand and six hundred of the salmon-gill net licences, representing roughly half of all of the licences the government had to distribute.
 In a very public move on behalf of the Department of Fisheries in British Columbia, it was recommended that in the future Japanese Canadians should never again receive more fishing licences than they had in 1919 and also that every year thereafter that number be reduced.
 These were measures taken on behalf of the provincial government to oust the Japanese from salmon fishing.
 The federal government also got involved in 1926, when the House of Commons' Standing Committee on Fisheries put forward suggestions that the number of fishing licences issued to Japanese Canadians be reduced by ten percent a year, until they were entirely removed from the industry by 1937.
 Yet, the reason the government gave for impounding the few remaining and operating Japanese-Canadian fishing boats was that the government feared these boats would be used by Japan to mount a coastal attack on British Columbia.

 Many boats belonging to Japanese Canadians were damaged, and over one hundred sank.